José Fanjul: Political interests

 Fanjul is a longstanding supporter of Republican politicians, one of the largest contributors to George W. Bush, a leading patron of Marco Rubio, and has co-hosted a large fundraiser for Donald Trump.
 His brother Alfonso Fanjul Jr. has been a leading Democrat supporter since at least 1992, and was co-chair of Bill Clinton's Florida campaign.

 He and his brother, Alfy Fanjul Jr., both hold Spanish and American passports.
 They are close friends of the ex-King Juan Carlos and have stated on various occasions that they would be willing to receive the exiled king as a guest in any of their mansions around the world.

 In 2012, diplomatic cables published by WikiLeaks revealed that Fanjul tried in 2004 to sabotage the Dominican Republic-Central America-United States Free Trade Agreement (CAFTA) that was being planned by bribing foreign politicians.
 By doing so, he was torpedoing a key axis for Bush' reelection, all-the-while being a major donor to the President's campaign.
 The family's lawyer denied the accusations.

 In 2025, J. Pepe Fanjul and Emilia Fanjul were among the donors who funded the White House's East Wing demolition, and planned building of a ballroom.

 Personal life

 He is married to Emilia May Fanjul, and they live in Palm Beach, Florida.
+Emilia was named a Kennedy Center trustee in January 2025.

-They also own an apartment at 960 Fifth Avenue, New York City.
+The couple owns an apartment at 960 Fifth Avenue, New York City.

-In 2002, the New York Times reported that Fanjul had "considered" leaving his wife for socialite Nina Griscom, with whom he had a "celebrated affair" (and who was married to plastic surgeon Daniel Baker) but had "changed his mind".
+In 2002, The New York Times reported that Fanjul had "considered" leaving his wife for socialite Nina Griscom, with whom he had a "celebrated affair" (and who was married to plastic surgeon Daniel Baker) but had "changed his mind".

-In 2002, their daughter Emilia Helena Fanjul married Brian C. Pfeifler, executive director managing private client accounts at Morgan Stanley.
+In 2002, their daughter Emilia Helena Fanjul married Brian C. Pfeifler, managing director managing private client accounts at Morgan Stanley.